adsabs/adsabs.github.io/_includes/_blogcontent/2024-05-03-announcing-2024-ambassadors.md

 - **Manuel Pichardo Marcano:** Manuel's work in astrophysics at Vanderbilt University highlights his deep commitment to exploring stellar phenomena and contributing to the field of multi-messenger astronomy.
 - **Olivia Harper Wilkins:** An astrochemist at Dickinson College, Olivia's blend of rigorous scientific research and dedication to science communication enriches her role as an ambassador, fostering a deeper public connection with astrochemistry.
 - **Sarah Lamm:** A geologist focusing on Martian analog materials, Sarah's integrative approach combines chemistry, geology, and spectroscopy, enriching our understanding of Martian geology.
-- **Tieza Mica Santos:** Her interdisciplinary expertise in climate change, sustainability, and public policy drives Tieza's work as a research fellow in Fraunhofer-Institut für System- und Innovationsforschung (Sustainability and Infrastructure Systems), making significant contributions to environmental governance and systems transformation.
+- **Tieza Mica Santos:** Her interdisciplinary expertise in climate change, sustainability, and public policy drives Tieza's work as a research fellow in Dresden Leibniz Graduate School at the Technische Universität Dresden, making significant contributions to environmental governance and systems transformation.
-- **Thomas Chaffee:** Through his research at Stanford on planetary science and paleomagnetism, Thomas is bridging important gaps in our understanding of the lunar magnetic field and emphasizing the importance of open science in education.
+- **Thom Chaffee:** Through his research at Stanford on planetary science and paleomagnetism, Thom is bridging important gaps in our understanding of the lunar magnetic field and emphasizing the importance of open science in education.
 - **Vincent Ledvina:** Known for his dedication to public engagement in space weather research, Vincent's work and outreach activities have captivated hundreds of thousands, enhancing public literacy in space phenomena.
 - **Yueyi Che:** As a glaciologist at Stanford, Yueyi's explorations into glacier dynamics are crucial for understanding climate impacts while she makes her science accessible to a wide audience through music and art.